ncatlab/nlab-content/pages/8/1/7/4/4718/content.md

 ###### Remark

-One can also think of the unitisation as the quotient of the polynomial ring "$A[x]$" ($A$ "with a generic element adjoined", i.e. a term algebra) quotiented by the relations $ax - a = 0, xa - a = 0$, so that this $x$ must be a right and left identity for multiplication $a$.
-Cosets must be represented by expressions of the form $a + nx$; this provides an obvious isomorphism to the above definition, and motivates the multiplication for $\mathbb{Z} \oplus A$ above.
+One can also think of the unitisation as the quotient of the polynomial ring "$A[x]$" ($A$ "with a generic element adjoined", i.e. a term algebra) quotiented by the relations $a x - a = 0, x a - a = 0$, so that this $x$ must be a right and left identity for multiplication $a$.
+Cosets must be represented by expressions of the form $a + n x$; this provides an obvious isomorphism to the above definition, and motivates the multiplication for $\mathbb{Z} \oplus A$ above.

 =--